rainluo1/fin-data-analytics/README.md

 ## Overview

-- **Leverage and Arbitrage**: Investigating the effects of borrowing to invest and taking advantage of market inefficiencies.
+- **Leverage and Arbitrage**: Investigating the effects of borrowing to invest and taking advantage of index rebalance induced market movements.
 [TODO: add remaining into Github]
 - **Modern Portfolio Theory (MPT)**: Applying MPT principles to optimize returns for a given level of risk.

 ## Data-Driven Analysis